Nicoleneu/Virtual-Network-Project-1/README.md

 These Beats allow us to collect the following information from each machine:

-      Filebeat is an agent installed on your server that monitors the log files and their specific locations, collects log events, and forwards this information to Elasticsearch or Logstash. system.log is an example of something I would expect to see filebeats collecting.
+      -Filebeat is an agent installed on your server that monitors the log files and their specific locations, collects log events, and forwards this information to Elasticsearch or Logstash.
+      -system.log is an example of something I would expect to see filebeats collecting.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: